telerik/UI-For-UWP/CONTRIBUTING.md

 - Do use braces for one-line blocks (if, for, while, do)
 - Place braces, "else", "catch", and "finally" on new line
 - Qualify member access with this

-Beyond these, your best bet when in doubt is to follow The Stylecop and Code analisys enabled for the Project(remember to build in Release).